duchaineo1/automatic-notes-creator/README.md

 Add this line to your crontab : `30 8 1 * * /path/to/.venv/bin/python /path/to/app.py`

-Change the paths for the full path to the virtual env python and the script.
-Use the user you usually use to create the crontab instead of root.
+* Change the paths for the full path to the virtual env python and the script.
+* Use the user you usually use to create the crontab instead of root.
 This way you'll get a good permission set.
+* Adjust crontab as needed, the current format runs every first of the month at 8:30 am. [https://crontab.guru/](https://crontab.guru/)